- Parents Home

 - Provide healthy snacks.
 Keep only healthy foods in the house for snacking, and bring healthy snacks with you when you go out.
 Limit your child's intake of soda and sweets, which are both loaded with empty calories.

 - Keep food out of sign and out of mind.
-Limit food-related TV shows and keep food in a cabinet, not out on the counter.
+Limit food-related TV shows and keep food in a cabinet, not on the counter.

 - Limit liquids with calories.
 Juices, sodas, and sports drinks have extra calories and very little nutrition.
 And they don't satisfy hunger.